cosmos/interchain-security/docs/README.md

 npm run start
 ```

-Remove  `versions.json` when you are done so it does not interfere with your local documentation.
+Remove `versions.json` after use to prevent interference with local documentation.

 Remember to check back out to your working branch.
 Running `./sync_versions.sh` will leave you in a detached head state.
 (simply run `git checkout <working-branch>)